findthefunction/goldendwarf/README.md

 - Docker

 ## Questions we hope to answer
-- Whether our created machine learning model is viable, in accurately predicting cryptocurrency price movements more than 50% of the time (better than flipping a coin)?
+- Whether our created machine learning model is viable in accurately predicting cryptocurrency price movements more than 50% of the time (i.e more reliable than flipping a coin).
 - Can this model be successful in feeding information to a well-operating trading bot?

 ## Communication Protocols
--   Github projects, for tasks to be completed and who is assigned to complete
+-   Github projects - for identifying tasks and assigning group members to complete tasks.
 -   Discord - Library server for communications
--   Make sure and use appropriate channels for discussion
+    -   Well categorized channels to organize discussion
 -   Slack class channel